 If your Melbourne Fringe event is being paid to an international bank account, you are required to apply for a Foreign Resident Withholding Tax waiver.
+The good news?
+We can do a group application on your behalf to make the process as swift and simple as possible.

 This is general information only, and participants are encouraged to seek personalised tax advice from a registered accountant.